 This combined 2020 edition of Dignitas includes five full length articles, along with a reflection piece regarding CBHD’s 2020 conference on COVID-19 by Bryan Just as well as a special COVID-19 timeline by Heather Zeiger.
-The indicated larger, full-year edition represents an effort to return publication of Dignitas to its regular quarterly cycle, setting up the journal to remain at the forefront of the ever-changing world of bioethical issues and cultural engagement.
+The indicated larger, full-year edition represents an effort to return publication of Dignitas to its regular quarterly cycle, setting up the publication to remain at the forefront of the ever-changing world of bioethical issues and cultural engagement.
 The works in this issue cover the span of human life—from birth to death, along with the preservation of life in between.
 Ethical issues surrounding reproduction, organ transplantation, and life extension will be addressed, along with an article exploring general bioethical principles.

 Two pieces in this edition cover reproductive ethics.
 Ryan Fields writes on the matter of oral contraceptives and their moral implications for Christians.
 The winner of CBHD’s 2020 student paper competition, Fields provides an exhortative call for unity amongst “pro-lifers,” situating oral contraceptive decision making to the realm of individual conscience and Christian freedom.
 Fields helpfully maneuvers the world of pregnancy prevention through clarification of terminology and delineation of the actual action of various oral contraceptives, along with explanation of the main ethical positions regarding these drugs.
 From this core of understanding, the author is able to raise relevant doctrinal issues for consideration, and ultimately describe his own conclusion on the matter.